makers-upv/smartpill-avriot/README.md

 # Main Features

 ### Custom CLI
-The already implemented CLI have been extended including the command "pill" , its corresponding callback *pill_command()* that parses the message and sends the by MQTT the confirmation JSON to the topic "confirmationpill".
-Also the message in case of unknown message there is implemented a custom error message as well as in the callback in case of incorrect parameter.
+The already implemented CLI have been extended including the command "pill" , its corresponding callback *pill_command()* that parses the message and sends th confirmation JSON by MQTT to the topic "confirmationpill".
+Also, the message in case of unknown message is customized as well as in the callback in case of incorrect parameter.

 ### CLI USART moved
-The original CLI used the USART2, which is connected to the debugger by the PCB but is not accesible.
-For this version the CLI structure and the funtionality *printf()* are now implemented on the USART1, which is avaliable with the pin conectors *RX* and *TX*.
+The original CLI used the USART2, which is connected to the debugger by the PCB but is not accessible.
+For this version, the CLI structure and the funtionality *printf()* are now implemented on the USART1, which is avaliable with the pin conectors *RX* and *TX*.
 This alows us to use this CLI with any external device, taking into account the following configuration:
 Baud Rate | Data | Parity bit | Stop bit | Flow control | Transmit protocol
 ---------- | ----- | ----- | ----- | ----- | -----
 9600 | 8 bits| None | 1 bit | None | CR+LF (Carriage Return + Line Feed)